 The sun is shining, temperatures are climbing and flowers (and allergies) are blooming.
 All signs of a wonderful spring and summer to come.
 That also means it's almost time for Father's Day celebrations.
-Now, I love getting handmade things from my kids every year, but there are only so many ties/mugs/"#1 Dad” shirts you can get.
-Here are a few things you can do with your dad, in and around Providence, that would put those handmade items to shame (not really, I love my hand-print mug!).
+Now, I love getting homemade things from my kids every year, but there are only so many ties/mugs/"#1 Dad” shirts you can get.
+Here are a few things you can do with your dad, in and around Providence, that would put those handcrafted items to shame (not really, I love my handprint mug!).

 I mean, it says it right in the name — Super Fun!
-Bring your dad over to the Super Fun Activities Club to get into a game of volleyball or softball.
-This is perfect for the active dad that wants to get out there more.
-All games are adult coed social events, and there are “after-parties” after the games as well.
+Bring your dad over to the Super Fun Activities Club for a round of volleyball or softball.
+This is perfect for the active dad who wants to get out there more.
+All games are adult coed social events and there are “after-parties” following the games as well.

 You know I couldn’t leave this off the list.
 The Rhode Island Brew Bus takes its passengers on a tour (and tastings) of local RI breweries.
 Hop from brewery to brewery in style and learn along the way.
-Up to 13 people can fit on the bus, and it is also available for private tours.
-There is one tour on Father’s Day, but you can purchase gift cards for a future tour on their website as well.
+Up to 13 people can fit on the bus, which is also available for private tours.
+There is one tour on Father’s Day, but you can purchase gift cards for a future tour on their website.